Connecting Puppet Enterprise to an External Directory Service

 After you’ve filled in the External Directory form, click Test connection to ensure that the connection has been established.
-If you’re successful, a green Success message is displayed at the top of the form.
+If you’re successful, a green Success message will be displayed at the top of the form.
 Save your settings after you have successfully tested them.

-Directory name The name that you provide here is used to refer to the external directory service anywhere it is used in the PE console.
-For example, when you are viewing a remote user in the PE console, the name that you provide in this field is listed in the console as the source for that user.
+The name that you provide here will be used to refer to the external directory service anywhere it is used in the PE console.
+For example, when you are viewing a remote user in the PE console, the name that you provide in this field will be listed in the console as the source for that user.
 Set any name of your choice.

-Login help (optional) If you supply a URL here, a “Need help logging in?” link is displayed on the login screen.
-The href attribute of this link is set to the URL that you provide.
+If you supply a URL here, a “Need help logging in?” link will be displayed on the login screen.
+The href attribute of this link will be set to the URL that you provide.

 The settings in this section are used by PE to connect to your external directory.

-Port This is the port that PE uses to access the directory service.
+This is the port that PE will use to access the directory service.
 The port is generally 389, unless you choose to connect using SSL, in which case it is generally 636.

-Lookup user (optional) The distinguished name (DN) of the directory service user account that PE uses to query information about users and groups in the directory server.
-If a username is supplied, this user must have read access for all directory entries that are to be used in the console.
-We recommend that this user is restricted to read-only access to the directory service.
+The distinguished name (DN) of the user account that PE will use to look up users when they log in to the console, and to look up groups when they are imported.
+This user must have read access for all entries that are to be used in the console.
+We recommend that this user has read-only access to the directory service.

-Lookup password (optional) The lookup user’s password.
-If you supply this password, note that the password is not stored securely and may be viewed by anyone with the “View, edit, and test” permission for the directory service.
+The lookup user’s password.
+This password is not stored securely and may be viewed by anyone with the “View, Edit, and Test” permission for the directory service.

-Connection timeout (seconds) The number of seconds that PE attempts to connect to the directory server before timing out.
-Ten seconds is fine in the majority of cases.
+The number of seconds that PE will attempt to connect to the directory server before timing out.
+Ten seconds will be fine in the majority of cases.
 If you are experiencing timeout errors, make sure the directory service is up and reachable, and then increase the timeout if necessary.